Architectural Expanded Metal:

 Standard Expanded Metal:

 Standard expanded metal, also referred to as raised expanded metal, is durable, economical, versatile, and easy to install.
-Expanded metal is die cut and stretched on an expanded metal press.
+This metal is die cut and stretched on an expanded metal press.
 The strands and bonds give the metal product added strength and rigidity, while maintaining skid resistance and air circulation.
 For more on standard expanded metal, click here.

 U-Edging is an expanded metal product accessory that is a u-shaped strip attached to the edge of an expanded metal product sheet to make the edges more attractive and safer.
 It is available in carbon steel, stainless steel, aluminum, and galvanized steel.